 Banks in Ghent

 Here is a list of the major banks with branches in Ghent (in no particular order).
 We like good service and as a newcomer from a foreign country, we appreciate websites in English.
-A green square next to the brand logo means the bank has information in English available on their webpage.
+A green tick next to the brand logo means the bank has information in English available on their webpage.
 Any other information valuable for expats especially is added too.

 Free bank card and credit card.
 Sometimes extended opening hours until 18:30.